luapower/glue/glue_design.md

 ### Write in Lua

-String lambdas, callable strings, list comprehensions are all fun, but they they add syntax and and a learning curve and should be generally avoided in contexts where their use is spare.
+String lambdas, callable strings, list comprehensions are all fun, but they add syntax and a learning curve and should be generally avoided in contexts where their use is spare.

 ### Sugar